-We are an old church (since 1877) with (soon to be) a new name, changing from Cheltenham Evangelical Free Church to Whaddon Road Evangelical Presbyterian Church.
-We are a group of people of mixed ages (from 0 to nearly 90), mixed backgrounds and mixed nationalities who meet together to worship God and encourage one another in living for him.
+Who are we?
+We are a group of people of mixed ages (from 1 to 90), mixed backgrounds and mixed nationalities who meet together to worship God and encourage one another in living for him.

 But what do we stand for?
 Here are 5 of our core values: